toddcf/pielcanela2/README.md

   1. Payments Accepted card: Make credit card icons a flexbox, like in one of the other Bootstrap 4 projects I did.
   2. animate.css each payment logo, one after another.

-### Schedule Now / Contact Info / Client Forms
+### Schedule Now / Contact / Client Forms

-1. Add email Form.
+1. Email Form:
+  1. Add labels, but maybe don't display them.
+(For ADA purposes only.)
+  2. Improve the styling.
+  3. Link to actual email system and test it.
+(Must deploy in order to test.)
-2. Add button link to client forms as separate PDF pages.
+2. Add button link to client forms as separate PDF pages -- and center the button within its column.

 ### Footer

 1. Correctly center social media icons.
 (Flexbox??)

-### Separate Pages

-1. Massage FAQ
+### FAQ Page

-  - Plain English.
+1. Plain English.

-2. Policies
+2. Use Bootstrap 4's expand and hide features.
+(And automatically close one answer when a different question is clicked.)

+### Gift Certificates Page

+### Policies (Modal AND Separate Page)

 - Cancellation Policy
 - 24-Hour Advance Notice
 - No-Shows
 - Late Arrivals
 - Massage Certifications
 - Insurance
 - Links to client forms as separate PDF pages.
 - ADD: PRICES SUBJECT TO CHANGE.

-### Final Checks
+## Final Checks

 1. Make sure the following are visible against all their various backgrounds:
   1. Chevrons